cbFelix/PySimpleSniffer/README.md

 PySimpleSniffer is a simple and easy-to-use network sniffer written in Python using the `scapy` library.
 It allows you to listen on a specified port on a selected network interface and print captured packets to the screen or save them to a file.

+### Actual version: 1.1.0

 ## Features

-- Capture network packets on a specified port.
+- Capture network packets on a specified port, host and protocol.
 - Print captured packets to the console.
 - Save captured packets to a file.